ga-wdi-lessons/react-intro/readme.md

 > 10 minutes exercise.
 5 minutes review.

 1. Create a `Comment` component in the same way we did for `Post`.
 Its `render` method should render a `commentBody` property.
-2. Amend your `Post`'s render method so that its return value generates three `<Comment />` elements.
+2. Amend your `Post`'s render method so that its return value generates multiple `<Comment />` elements.
 Make sure to pass in the comment body as an argument to each component.

 > **NOTE:** You can use `.map` in `Post`'s `render` method to avoid having to hard-code all your `Comment`'s.
 Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [here](http://cryto.net/~joepie91/blog/2015/05/04/functional-programming-in-javascript-map-filter-reduce/).
 >